 15. Carmen, Agusan Del Norte

 Sure, Carmen’s shores can’t compete with the white sands of most of the beaches in this list but its rich, diverse, and colourful marine ecosystem compensates for it.
 Any diver who has tried exploring Carmen will agree that the diving sites are world-class.

 These are just some of the beaches that Mindanao can offer.
-The Land of Promise may have been tainted by negative notions regarding safety, but no one can deny that tourism in this beautiful island has been booming in recent days.
+The Land of Promise may have been tainted by negative notions regarding safety, but no one can deny that tourism on this beautiful island has been booming for a good while.
 In return, the possibility of exploitation of these beautiful beaches is high, unless we do our part by becoming responsible tourists to ensure sustainability.